reemessam1/Portfolio/README.md

 #  Reem Abdelgawad – Software Engineering Student

-Hi!
-I'm Reem Abdelgawad, a Software Engineering student at King Fahd University of Petroleum and Minerals (KFUPM), one of the top-ranked universities in the Middle East.
+Software Engineering student at King Fahd University of Petroleum and Minerals (KFUPM), one of the top-ranked universities in the Middle East.
 I’m passionate about building innovative software solutions that enhance efficiency and user experience.
 I enjoy working on full-stack applications, solving real-world problems, and continuously learning new technologies.

 ---